thilo-lab/bulklet/README.md

 # Bulklet Demo Spring Boot Project

-This repository contains a minimal Maven-based Spring Boot application.
-The project includes the Microsoft SQL Server JDBC driver as a dependency.
+This repository contains a minimal Spring Boot command-line application.
+The project includes the Microsoft SQL Server JDBC driver as a dependency and demonstrates copying data between two tables using the SQL Server bulk API.

 ## Building and Running